 - How does my response time compare to my competitors’ (single pages as well as my most critical journeys?

 The three most important marketing questions that my Digital Performance tool-sets address, that Google Analytics doesn’t tell me are:

 - Are my users impacted by poor user experience (slow loading pages or errors)?

-- Are my most important pages, those that I’m heavily invested in (paid search, advertising, blogs etc) responding fast enough in order to maximise conversions?
+- Are my most important pages, those that I’m heavily invested in (paid search, advertising, blogs, etc) responding fast enough in order to maximize conversions?
 (2.5 seconds is my goal!)

 - How does my page performance compare to my competitors?

 The questions you might ask are going to be specific to your use case and your job.